dotnet/runtime/src/libraries/Microsoft.Extensions.Configuration.Binder/README.md

 dotnet build -t:test /p:UpdateBaselines=true
 ```

-After updating the baselines, inspect the changes to verify that they are valid.
+After updating the baselines:
+- Inspect the changes to verify that they are valid.
 Note that the baseline tests will fail if the new code causes errors when building the resulting compilation.
-The `InterceptableAttributeVersion` is also used while testing provided the `Microsoft.Extensions.Configuration.Binder` assembly and tests were compiles with `/p:UpdateBaselines=true`.
-When done updating the baselines, rebuild at least the tests without `/p:UpdateBaselines=true` so the tests can be compared against the new baselines.
-Rebuild `Microsoft.Extensions.Configuration.Binder` without `/p:UpdateBaselines=true` the version is automatically selected based on the compiler.
+- Rebuild `Microsoft.Extensions.Configuration.Binder.SourceGeneration.Tests` without `/p:UpdateBaselines=true` so that the tests compare against the new baselines instead of being re-generated.